Cistaceae: Ecology

 The ability of Cistaceae to thrive in many Mediterranean habitats follows from two important ecological properties: mycorrhizal ability and fast renewal after wildfire.

 Most Cistaceae have the ability to create symbiotic relationship with root fungi of the genus Tuber.
 In this relationship, the fungus complements the root system in its task of absorbing water and minerals from the soil, and thus allows the host plant to dwell on particularly poor soils.
 In addition, an interesting quality of T. melanosporum is its ability to kill all vegetation except the host plant within the reach of its mycelium, and thus to give its host some sort of "exclusiveness" for the adjacent land area.

 Cistaceae have also optimally adapted to the wildfires that frequently eradicate large areas of forest.
 The plants cast their seeds in the soil during the growth period, but they do not germinate in the next season.
 Their hard coating is impermeable to the water, and thus the seeds remain dormant for a long period of time.
 This coating together with their small size allows these plants to establish a large seed bank rather deep in the soil.
 Once the fire comes and kills the vegetation in the area, the seed coating softens or cracks as a result of the heating, and the surviving seeds germinate shortly after the fire.
 This mechanism allows the Cistaceae to produce a large number of young shoots simultaneously and at the right time, and thus to obtain an important advantage over other plants in the process of repopulating the area.

 Systematics

 Molecular analyses of angiosperms have placed Cistaceae within the Malvales, forming a clade with two families of tropical trees, Dipterocarpaceae and Sarcolaenaceae.
 Recent phylogenetic studies confirm the monophyly of Cistaceae on the basis of plastid sequences and morphological synapomorphies.

-Within Cistaceae, eight genera are recognized, including five in the Mediterranean (Cistus, Fumana, Halimium, Helianthemum, Tuberaria) and three in the temperate regions of North America (Crocanthemum, Hudsonia, Lechea).
-These eight genera can be grouped into five major lineages within Cistaceae:
+Within Cistaceae, eight genera are recognised, including four in the Mediterranean (Cistus, Fumana, Helianthemum, Tuberaria), three in the temperate regions of North America (Crocanthemum, Hudsonia, Lechea), and one in tropical South America (Pakaraimaea).
+Seven of these eight genera can be grouped into five major lineages within Cistaceae (Pakaraimaea was not included in this study):